 Almost every New England town has a Puritan cemetery, or at least a few Puritan gravestones in the town cemetery.
 Some of these stones are quite beautiful (see here); others are profoundly poignant.
 The iconography of these stones has been the subject of much academic study.
 Three typical symbols can be seen here: the winged skull (symbolizing the voyage from life to death), the urn (for ashes), and the willow tree (the tree of life).

 Following, from Wikipedia, is a discourse on Puritan New England Funerary Art.
 It traces the gradual "shift in emphasis away from the fate of the soul of the deceased, but instead [to] the mourning of those left behind."
 In other words, the focus gradually changed from the dead to the living as societal attitudes toward death softened "from terror to peace."
-This shift can be seen even in this limited sample, with the winged deathshead prominent on the single stone from the early 18th Century, while the urn and willow are featured on all but one of the rest, from the latter part of the century.
+This shift can be seen even in this limited sample, with the winged deathshead prominent on the single stone from the early 18th Century, while the urn and willow are featured on others from the latter part of the century.

 This Puritan cemetery is located in the nearby town of Weston, Massachusetts.
 I photographed the stones during an intermittent rain, under a gray, lifeless sky—giving them an appropriate somber quality.
-For more photographs, see also Puritans II.
+For more on this subject, see also Puritans II and Puritans III.
 Here’s the Wikipedia piece, in full:

 Cultural Background.
 The primary objective was to extol the virtues of paradise and the transformation of the flesh to spirit.
 There was a distinct shift that emphasized the inappropriateness of scriptural art.
 The narrative style of England had changed to one of emblems.
 Puritans were adamantly against attributing human form to spiritual beings such as God, angels, or spirits, so iconography such as death was preferable and did not violate the second commandment.